Jewelry Blog

 In the countries listed at the end, the engagement ring is traditionally worn on the right hand until the actual wedding day, when it is moved to the left hand.

-Which Hand Does the Ring Go on When Proposing?
+Which Hand Does the Ring Go on During the Wedding Proposal?

 Engagement Ring on Left Hand

-When proposing, it is customary to place the ring on the same finger that she will wear, namely the fourth finger of the left hand.
+When proposing for engagement, it is customary to place the ring on the same finger that she will wear, namely the fourth finger of the left hand.

 Sometimes, due to the surprise element of most proposals, the ring won’t properly fit.
 In that case, pick the index finger or the pinky until you can ask your jeweler to resize the ring.